allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 We trained using stochastic gradient descent optimizer, we experimented with network configuration (number of layers, depth of the layers, global pooling layers) various pooling operations, removing/minimizing fully-connected layer.
 We wanted to make the model good enough but not become very big because of two reasons:
-1. Runtime performance depends on the size of the network
+1. Runtime performance depends on the size of the network.
-2. Such networks already have 50K-100K of parameters that need to be trained on only 5K images, so there is a chance of overfitting (this is a situation when a model learns particular dataset properties and not a general problem)
+2. Such networks already have 50K-100K of parameters that need to be trained on only 5K images, so there is a chance of overfitting (this is a situation when a model learns particular dataset properties and not a general problem).

 To tackle overfitting we used a validation set and train data augmentation, e.g. flipping images vertically or horizontally when training to make the dataset artificially bigger without affecting image distinguishable features.